Freddie Mac Rules Out MERS Foreclosures

 Effective April 1, servicers managing Freddie Mac loans will no longer be allowed to foreclose on properties in the name of Mortgage Electronic Registration Systems (MERS).
 This was one of a several changes announced yesterday by Freddie Mac through Single-Family Seller/Servicer Guide Bulletin 2011-5.

 Knowledge and experience are the keys to successful real estate transactions.
 Valuable information combined with the expertise, experience and training of a realtor, such as I, can be the essential keys to your success.
+Learn more about how to succeed in tis big market by listening the newest real estate marketing coach podcast.

 One of the keys to making the home-buying process easier and more understandable is planning.
 In doing so, you’ll be able to anticipate requests from lenders, lawyers and a host of other professionals.
 Furthermore, planning will help you discover valuable shortcuts in the home-selling process.